Seafzz/projectp1/README.md

 ### Content

 - The text for the Home page was made with the helpt of ChatGPT
-- Instructions on how to implement form validation on the Sign Up page was taken from Love Runing project from CodeInstitute
+- Instructions on how to implement form validation on the book page was taken from Love Runing project from CodeInstitute
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media